-#1 Increase Self Esteem
+#1.
+Increase Self Esteem

+Why is summer camp important?
 One of the greatest benefits of sending your child to summer camp is that they learn to overcome self-imposed limitations, inhibitions, and aversions.
 When children overcome challenges, their self-confidence grows.

 When children value themselves and their abilities, they feel secure, worthy and cultivate positive relationships with others.
 They’re also more receptive to constructive feedback and open to acquiring and mastering new skills.

-#2 Exposure to New Sports and Skills
+#2.
+Exposure to New Sports and Skills

-When you send a kid to a camp, they spend some time away from their parents and develop a sense of identity.
-They are forced to make choices outside their parent’s supervision, which helps them improve their independent thought process and encourages them to carefully consider the consequences of their actions, building self-reliance and autonomy.
+The benefits of summer camp for youth is that it forces kids to make choices outside their parent’s supervision, which helps them improve their independent thought process and encourages them to carefully consider the consequences of their actions, building self-reliance and autonomy.

-#4 Focus on Non-Academic Achievements
+#4.
+Focus on Non-academic Achievements

 One of the reasons to send your kid to summer camp is that it removes the academic, athletic, and social competition that shapes their lives at school.
 While healthy competition can teach kids the value of hard work and self-efficacy, too much can be detrimental to mental health and discourage any deviation from activities that don’t bring success.

-#5 Social Skills Development
+#6.
+Social Skills Development

 The benefits of camps for kids are that they’re not connected to school and can focus on training kids to become more independent, socially aware, and reflective.
 The American Camp Association (ACA) study found significant growth in children’s emotional skills as they developed leadership, decision-making, and friendship skills during camp sessions.

-#8 Makes New Memories
+#7.
+Make New Memories